 How to Get a Cigarette Smell Out of Leather Furniture

 Other factors that can affect cigarette odor lingering in a room are ventilation and the frequency of smoking done in the room.
-If there’s no ventilation in the room, then the cigarette smoke will be retained.
+If there’s no ventilation in the room, then cigarette smoke will be retained.
 The same goes if you frequently smoke in the room.

-So, the question that is you want to answer is this: what can you do to get the cigarette smell out of the said piece of leather furniture?
+So, the question that you want to answer is this: what can you do to get the cigarette smell out of the said piece of leather furniture?
 We’ll give you several ideas that you can try to get rid of the lingering cigarette smell out of leather furniture.

 Solution #1: Vinegar